-Specialties: social policy, domestic violence, juvenile justice, and African American social welfare history
+Specialties: domestic violence, sexual assault, HIV intervention, social policy, Black family and fatherhood, engaging men and boys, and African American social welfare history

-Classes Taught: Social Welfare Policy and Services I and II, Direct Services Practice, Contemporary Issues in Domestic Violence, Social Work Supervision, Criminal Justice I and II, and Family and Child Welfare I and II.
+Select Classes Taught: PhD ProSeminar: Individual, Seminar in Advanced Social Policy Analysis, Advanced Community Organizing, Social Welfare Policy and Services I and II, Direct Services Practice, Contemporary Issues in Domestic Violence, and Family and Child Welfare I and II.

-Tricia B. Bent-Goodley is Professor of Social Work and Chair of the Community, Administration and Policy Practice Sequence at Howard University School of Social Work.
-Dr. Goodley’s research has focused on violence against women and girls, HIV prevention, and healthy relationship education.
+Tricia B. Bent-Goodley is Professor of Social Work and Director of the Doctoral Program at Howard University .
+Dr. Bent-Goodley also serves as the Director of the Howard University Interpersonal Violence Prevention Program and Chair/Director of the University’s Women’s Leadership Initiative.
+Dr. Bent-Goodley’s research has focused on areas such as violence against women and girls, HIV prevention, and healthy relationship education.
 She has developed community and faith-based interventions in domestic violence and relationship education with a focus on strengthening the Black family.
-Dr. Goodley has a passion for building solutions to improve the safety and viability of Black families with a particular focus on the development of culturally competent interventions that build on the strengths of the community.
-She is the author/co-author of three books in the area of social policy and people of color, is a Consulting Editor for several scholarly journals, and serves distinctly in a number of local, state, and national elected and appointed leadership positions.
-Dr. Goodley is an HIV Intervention Science Training Fellow, Chair of the Family Violence Coordinating Council of the DC Mayor’s Advisory Committee on Child Abuse and Neglect, a member of the Prince Georges County Domestic Violence Fatality Review, Commissioner with the Council on Social Work Education Council on Leadership Development and Member of the National Association of Social Workers Committee on the Role of Women in the Profession .
-She is a former Hartman Child & Family Scholar, former Chair and Chief Instructor of the NABSW National Academy for African-centered Social Work and the National Public Policy Institute.
+Dr. Bent-Goodley has a passion for building solutions to improve the safety and viability of families with a particular focus on the development of culturally competent interventions that build on the strengths of the community.
+She is the author/co-author of three books in the areas of domestic violence and social policy and has a forthcoming book on Black marriages and families.
+She serves as a Consulting Editor for several scholarly journals, and distinctly in a number of local, state, and national elected and appointed leadership positions.
+For example, she is a member of the Prince Georges County Domestic Violence Fatality Review Team.
+Dr. Bent-Goodley is a Former HIV Intervention Science Training Fellow and Harman Child & Family Scholar.
+She is a National Board Member for the Institute on Domestic Violence in the African American Community.
+She was appointed by the National Association of Social Workers (NASW) National President as Chair of the NASW Committee on Women’s Initiatives.
+Dr. Bent-Goodley was elected as a National Board Member of the Council on Social Work Education.
+She also serves as the National Chair of the National Association of Black Social Workers Academy for African Centered Social Work and is a member of the International Program Committee for Alpha Kappa Alpha Sorority, Incorporated.
 Prior to coming to Howard University, she served as an administrator and clinical practitioner in Harlem and Queens County, New York.
 Dr. Goodley received her Ph.D. in Social Policy, Planning and Analysis from Columbia University and her Masters Degree in Social Work from the University of Pennsylvania.
-Dr. Goodley finds greatest joy in being a wife and mother of two boys.